Progress

 and comfortably on the upper side of your opposite leg.

-dislocate the knee or hip of the leg that you’re lifting.
+causing any harmful tensions in the knee or hip of your leg that will be

-time that you’re lifting your ankle to support it on the upper side of your
+time that you’re lifting your ankle with your hands to support it on the upper

-you won’t place your ankle too high on the shin or thigh of your opposite leg
+ensure that you won’t place your ankle too high on the shin or thigh of your

 If you allow your legs to separate from

-contact when you’re lifting your ankle or while you’re seated cross-legged your
+contact while you’re lifting your ankle, or while you’re seated cross-legged,

-of your foot, ankle, knee or hip when you’re lifting your ankle with your
+of your foot, ankle, knee or hip of the leg that you’re lifting with your

-your hands can be a sign of harmful tension or pressure that might cause injury.
+hands might be a sign of harmful tension or pressure that might cause injury.

 If you hear a sound

-occurring in a joint of your foot, ankle, knee or hip when you’re lifting your
+occurring in the joint of your foot, ankle, knee or hip while you’re lifting

-ankle with your hands release that part of your position from tension or pressure
+your ankle with your hands, release that part of your position from tension or

 Your breathing needs to be already free and you need to be already -